 Creating a Project

-After you have clicked "Select", TouchGFX Designer is ready to create a project for you.
+The TouchGFX Designer is ready to create a project for you.
 Here we have given the project the name "MyAnimatedImageExample" in the right-hand side.
 Note that you can also select the folder where the project is placed (1).

 Click "Create" to create the project.
-TouchGFX Designer will now combine the UI Template you selected with the "Simulator" Application Template to create a complete project.
+TouchGFX Designer will now create a complete project based on the example.
 This process takes various amounts of time, depending on your download speed.

 Running TouchGFX Simulator

 TouchGFX Designer is now showing the combined project.
-To run the Windows simulator, click the "Run Simulator" button in the upper right part or
+To run the Windows simulator, click the "Run Simulator" button in the lower right part (1) or

 F5 on your keyboard.